-Assistant Professor of East Asian Languages and Culture
+King Sejong Assistant Professor of Korean Studies in the Humanities in the Department of East Asian Languages and Cultures

 Gender, family, and legal history of Chosŏn Korea (1392-1910)